mzntaka0/sakura/README.md

 ## Overview
 ## ASyncDNN modules

-At a granular level, synskit is a library that consists of the following components:
+At a granular level, AsyncDNN is a library that consists of the following components:

 | Component | Description |
 | ---- | --- |